 We expect to continue to generate negative cash flows from operations unless and until one or more of our product candidates achieves regulatory approval and sufficient revenues from commercialization.
-During the past three fiscal years, we have financed our operations primarily from consideration received from our collaborative partners, including license fees, research and development funding and contingent note payments and from the proceeds of a January 2011 registered direct offering of our common stock and warrants.
-We currently have no committed funding from collaborative partners, and our cash, cash equivalents and marketable securities, totaled \$18.7 million at December 31, 2011.
-We believe that these capital resources together with expected royalty income from Bausch & Lomb should enable us to maintain our current and planned operations into at least the beginning of calendar year 2013.
+During the past three fiscal years, we have financed our operations primarily from consideration received from our collaborative partners, including license fees, research and development funding and contingent note payments, and from the proceeds of a January 2011 registered direct offering of our common stock and warrants.
+We currently have no committed funding from collaborative partners.
+We believe that our cash, cash equivalents and marketable securities of \$16.5 million at March 31, 2012 together with expected royalty income from Bausch & Lomb should enable us to maintain our current operations into fiscal year 2014.
 Our capital resources could be enhanced if Alimera receives approval for and successfully markets or sublicenses the commercialization of ILUVIEN for DME in the EU, although even so, the amount and time frame for our receipt of any revenues from such activities would be uncertain.
-We may also seek to obtain additional capital resources and/or reduce our capital requirements as the result of possible new collaborative, licensing or other agreements; possible adjustments to our operating plan, including delaying initiation of clinical trials; and/or possible other agreements and transactions, which may include sales of assets or securities.
+We expect to seek additional capital resources through possible new collaborative or licensing agreements and/or possible other agreements and transactions (which may include sales of assets or securities) and/or to reduce our capital requirements through possible adjustments to our operating plan (including possible delays in initiation of a Phase II clinical trial for the Latanoprost Product, reductions in clinical research or other actions).
+We do not intend to initiate pivotal multi-center clinical trials for our injectable insert designed to treat posterior uveitis without appropriate additional funding.
 Whether and when we will need, or desire, to take any of the actions described above will be influenced by the following factors, among others:

-- whether and when we receive revenues from any commercialization of ILUVIEN for DME in the EU; - whether and when we are able to enter into strategic arrangements for our product candidates and the nature of those arrangements; - whether and the extent to which we internally fund product development and programs, including clinical trials for the Latanoprost Product and the posterior uveitis insert and ongoing research and development of BioSilicon; - whether and when Pfizer exercises its option with respect to the Latanoprost Product; - · timely and successful development, regulatory approval and commercialization of our products and product candidates; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; and - changes in our operating plan resulting in increases or decreases in our need for capital.
+- whether, when and to what extent we receive, or expect to receive, revenues from any sublicensing of commercial rights to or commercialization of ILUVIEN for DME in the EU; - · whether and when we are able to enter into strategic arrangements for our product candidates and the nature of those arrangements; - whether and the extent to which we internally fund product development and programs, including clinical trials for the Latanoprost Product and the posterior uveitis insert and ongoing research and development of BioSilicon technology applications; - whether and when Pfizer exercises its option with respect to the Latanoprost Product; - timely and successful development, regulatory approval and commercialization of our products and product candidates;

+- · the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; and - changes in our operating plan resulting in increases or decreases in our need for capital.